jk11demo/COMP5202/content/CourseOutline/index.md

 ## Introduction

 Welcome to COMP.5202 Fundamentals in Programming.
-This is a level 5 course with a credit value of 15.
+This course is a level 5 qualification with a credit value of 15.

-This course outline covers the aim of the course, expected learning outcomes, assessments, and general Information.
+The course outline covers the aim of the course, expected learning outcomes, assessments, and general Information.

 ---

 ## Course Aim

-In this paper we cover an introduction to programming, the terminology and the tools that are used.
+In this paper, we go over an introduction to programming; it also covers the use of the terminology and the tools.
 By the end of it, you will have a good understanding of what the differents parts are that make up a program and how to think about the design part of it.

 ---